 It's only normal that you'll want to seek adventure when you travel.
 Before leaving your hometown, you'll have probably created an itinerary for all the activities you want to participate in.

 When it comes to eco-friendly traveling, it's essential to consider environmentally-friendly activities.
 Anytime you travel, make it a priority to preserve the places you visit.
 When making your bucket list, why not fill it with activities that you're sure have less impact on the environment?
-Things like hiking and cycling are great ways to reduce the emissions created by vehicles.
+Things like hiking and cycling are great ways to reduce vehicle emissions.

-When on such trips, always remember to stay on the marked hiking trails, for instance.
-This helps you avoid harming native flora and also protects you from potential harm.
+For instance, when on such trips, always remember to stay on the marked hiking trails.
+This helps you avoid harming native flora and protects you from potential harm.
 Responsible water activities that don't affect marine life, camping, and picnics are some other fun and eco-conscious activities.

 When traveling or engaging in travel activities, remember to reduce your waste as much as possible.
-This ties into practices such as having a reusable water bottle and cloth bags.
+This ties into practices such as having a reusable water bottle to hand, cloth bags, and reusable produce bags.

 Choose accommodations that prioritize sustainable and ethical practices.
 Such practices include using energy-efficient lighting and providing products in bulk containers.
 Eco-accommodations also change sheets less often.
 When people begin to demand more environmentally-friendly accommodations, it'll encourage hotels to make changes.